-Although assessed differently than in this study, this is a similar pattern we see, especially when assessing an athlete's squatting motion.
+Although assessed differently than what was done in this study, this is a similar pattern we see, especially when assessing an athlete's squatting motion.
 What is demonstrated is a significant lateral shift to the contralateral limb (uninvolved side) and away from the involved side.
-The authors of this study found similar results where the athlete was shifting their weight to the univolved side during vertical jumping and landing activities.
+The authors of the previous study found similar results where the athlete was shifting their weight to the univolved side during vertical jumping and landing activities.
 The authors compared these results to a measure of kinesiophobia and found a strong correlation between the two.
 Meaning athletes that shifted weight away from the involved side scored high on the kinesiophobia scale.

 With all the studies coming out showing similar correlations with risk and kinesiophobia, then how do we measure this in our athletes?
 Is this very complex measure and something that requires a psychologist to do?
 The answer to both those questions is no. Simply, we can implement at Tampa Kinesiophobia Form as a part of our evaluation process.
 For those that have not seen it, the Tampa Scale is below is scored on a 1-4 scale for each question.

 Based on these results, it is high suggestive that this type of form be used in helping us make a return to sport decision for our athlete.
 We hope you have enjoyed this discussion and we will continue with this next week as we evaluate how we can impact kinesiophobia and and additional scales we can use for return to sport. #ViPerformAMI #ACLPlayItSafe